 - The presentation of the results

 - The addition of new sectors

 * A number of points regarding the CHRB Pilot Methodology have been identified by external stakeholders and by CHRB’s research team during the first iteration of the benchmark.
-Based on this feedback, the CHRB Methodology Committee has compiled a list of suggested changes to the Methodology.
+Based on this feedback, the CHRB Methodology Committee compiled a list of suggested changes to the Methodology.
 These proposed changes can be viewed in an excel template here.
-The document shows a side-by-side comparison of the 2017 and (proposed) 2018 methodology).
+The document shows a side-by-side comparison of the 2017 and (proposed) 2018 methodology.
 A word-version summary of these proposed changes is available here.
-We welcome your feedback on those suggested changes.
+These suggested changes were consulted on during the 2017 Consultations.

-We are conducting consultations in different formats so as to give different stakeholders an opportunity to express their feedback in the way that suits them best.
-The different formats are:
+We conducted consultations in different formats so as to give different stakeholders an opportunity to express their feedback in the way that suited them best.
+These were:

 I. Bilateral calls and meetings